bkoprucu/jekyll4test/_posts/2023-10-15-Cat-Adopting.md

 ### Toilet

-Initially ['base'](#calm-base) should be not be far from the litter box, especially for kittens.
+Initially ['base'](#calm-base) should be not far from the litter box, especially for kittens.
 You can put the cat on the litter box and leave him so he'll go back to his base and know where the litter box is.
 Kittens may need a staircase (built with a book etc.) to get to the litter box.

 Soon after, you may want to put the box away from the food source, perhaps to the bathroom.